Experts and innovators in clinical services, healthcare systems management, quality of care, and healthcare IT

 Chief Executive Officer

-“Kairoi Health and its KairoiSuite products sprang from the opportunity we saw (a ‘kairos moment’) to address a set of rapidly converging vectors impacting healthcare, via the use of logistics in data analysis.
+“Kairoi Health sprang from the opportunity we saw (a ‘kairos moment’) to address a set of rapidly converging vectors impacting healthcare, via the use of logistics in data analysis.
 And in doing so, to improve not just clinic productivity but the quality of clinical care.
 I try to help our clients see what I see — to share the perspectives gained from having inhabited virtually every corner of healthcare.”

 Dr. John Golenski cofounded Kairoi Health in 2014 and has guided its growth and evolution from a services group to a company creating products that target the most urgent issues in healthcare.
 His depth of experience spans clinical services management, health policy, physician leader training, and primary care redesign.
 Over his long career of industry leadership, he has worked in 49 of the 50 United States, in widely varied regional medical cultures and both inpatient and outpatient settings, on key issues from benefits design to personnel management, and from patient bedsides to forums of national and international health policy.